NuSpaceSim/nuSpaceSim/README.md

 This package simulates upward-going extensive air showers caused by neutrino interactions with the atmosphere.
 It calculates the tau neutrino acceptance for the Optical Cherenkov technique.
-The simulation is parameterized by an input XML configuration file, with settings for detector characteristics and global parameters.
+The simulation is parameterized by an input TOML configuration file, with settings for detector characteristics and global parameters.
 The package also provides a python3 API for programatic access.